 The program is delivered according to a strict set of priorities: the preservation of life, the protection of critical community infrastructure, residential property, business assets and the natural environment.
 The unit cooperates with government agencies, interest groups and individual land owners, and makes formal agreements where needed.

 The Unit is divided into Planning, Operations and Community Engagement.
 There is a regional planner, regional burn coordinator and a community engagement officer in the North and North West and Southern Regions.
 There is also spatial information analysts, and a Program Coordinator who liaises with the Parks and Wildlife Service.
-The Fuel Reduction Unit is overseen by a steering committee consisting of senior government department heads, the Tasmania Fire Service's Chief Officer and the Chair of the State Fire Management Council.
+The Bushfire Risk Unit is overseen by a steering committee consisting of senior government department heads, the Tasmania Fire Service's Chief Officer and the Chair of the State Fire Management Council.
 The steering committee reports to the Minister for Environment, Parks and Heritage.

 The planning team support the development of fire protection plans, bushfire mitigation plans and operational burning plans.
 These plans identify important places that are at risk of being impacted by bushfires, and the strategies that can be put in place to reduce the bushfire risk to those communities.
 We focus on identifying strategies that reduce the rate of spread and intensity of bushfires, and minimise the potential damage cause by bushfires by providing firefighters with safer options.